jembi/openhim-core-js/README.md

 `npm install`

+You will also need to install MongoDB, in Ubuntu run:

+`sudo apt-get install mongodb`

 This project uses [mocha](http://visionmedia.github.io/mocha/) as a unit testing framework with [should.js](https://github.com/visionmedia/should.js/) for assertions and [sinon.js](http://sinonjs.org/) for spies and mocks.

 To run the unit tests: